-Meuser Law Office, P.A. proudly represents Minnesota’s first responders, including police officers, firefighters, paramedics, State Troopers, and 911 dispatchers for workers’ compensation, personal injury, and PERA/MSRS claims associated with in-the-line of duty injuries.
-These individuals experience physical and mental injuries as a result of the extreme, disturbing, and traumatic events they encounter daily when responding to emergency situations.
-In addition to physical injuries, our State’s first responders are much more at risk for developing mental health issues, including post-traumatic stress disorder (PTSD).
+Meuser, Yackley & Rowland, P.A. proudly represents Minnesota’s first responders, including police officers, deputy sheriffs, corrections officers, firefighters, paramedics, state troopers, and 911 dispatchers for workers’ compensation, personal injury, PERA/MSRS, and healthcare continuation claims associated with in-the-line of duty injuries.
+These individuals experience physical and mental injuries as a result of the extreme, disturbing, and traumatic events they encounter when responding to emergency situations.
+In addition to physical injuries, our state’s first responders are much more at risk for developing mental health issues, including post-traumatic stress disorder (PTSD).

 The onset of post-traumatic stress disorder is unpredictable – it may occur shortly after a first responder’s involvement in a traumatic event, or symptoms may not appear until years after an event.
 It may occur as the result of exposure to a single event, or it may occur after exposure to hundreds of traumatic events over the course of a first responder’s career.
 As with any injury, PTSD takes time to heal and requires the help of trained medical professionals who are experts in the field of management of post-traumatic stress disorder.

-At Meuser Law Office, P.A. we have represented our State’s first responders for claims in conjunction with work-related post-traumatic stress disorder for well over a decade.
-We have obtained dozens of awards and settlements on behalf of police officers, corrections officers, and firefighters suffering from work-related PTSD.
+At Meuser, Yackley & Rowland, P.A. we have represented our state’s first responders for claims in conjunction with work-related post-traumatic stress disorder for well over a decade.
+We have obtained hundreds of awards and settlements on behalf of police officers, corrections officers, and firefighters suffering from work-related PTSD mi sitio.

-Meuser Law Office, P.A., focuses its practice on handling these specialized cases involving the coordination of workers’ compensation benefits, PERA/MSRS disability pension benefits, and third party liability claims on behalf of injured police officers, firefighters, and corrections officers, including those suffering from work-related post-traumatic stress disorder.
+Meuser, Yackley & Rowland, P.A., focuses its practice on handling these specialized cases involving the coordination of workers’ compensation benefits, PERA/MSRS disability pension benefits, and third party liability claims on behalf of injured police officers, firefighters, corrections officers, and EMTs, including those suffering from work-related post-traumatic stress disorder.

-The experienced attorneys at Meuser Law Office understand the complex coordination rules that apply to benefits available to injured police officers, firefighters, and corrections officers, and work to maximize those benefits on behalf of their clients.
+The experienced attorneys at Meuser, Yackley & Rowland, P.A. understand the complex coordination rules that apply to benefits available to injured police officers, firefighters, corrections officers, and EMTs work to maximize those benefits on behalf of their clients.

 Can I receive both PERA or MSRS disability benefits and wage loss benefits under Minnesota Statute §299A.475 at the same time?